 In order to simplify use of the key, the features for this key are organized by plant part in the Features Available panel.
 This way, if a user is trying to identify their palm using a partial specimen, they can quickly and easily find features that apply.

 Feature and entity trees can be expanded by clicking the “+” next to the grouping feature or entity.
-Feature states are selected by clicking once on the state name or image thumbnail.
+Feature states are selected by clicking once in the checkbox next to the state name.
 Clicking the state a second time deselects the state.
 As feature states are selected, the entities that do not have those features will be moved into the Entities Discarded panel.

 You may choose features in any order.
 Usually, you will want to choose the characters you can most easily address first.
 Feel free to skip around among the features to use the ones for which you have material available.
 If you are looking at a tall palm in the landscape, you might want to concentrate on features of the stem.
 If you have received a single leaf or leaf part for identification, you’ll want to use the features of the leaf.
 If you cannot determine whether the palm has pinnate or palmate leaves, you will find few features available.
 You might want to browse the factsheets, rather than working with the key, when plant material is extremely limited.